-So far, Bitcoin has survived for a decade.
+So far, Bitcoin has survived for over a decade.
 And while the Bitcoin price has been volatile at times, it has also, remarkably, shown a general upward trend despite its occasional extreme highs and lows.
-In other words, it’s always come back from the “dead.”
-So in honor of this latest mini-drop, here’s to proving the naysayers wrong, with five times the Bitcoin died, and was resurrected.
+In other words, Bitcoin always come back from the “dead.”
+So in honor of this latest mini-drop, here’s to proving the naysayers wrong, with five times the Bitcoin died, and was resurrected

 Famous billionaire Warren Buffett has famously spoken out against Bitcoin more than once.
 In 2014, he called the cryptocurrency a mirage, while in 2017 (right before the Bitcoin price dramatically spiked), he called it a bubble.
 While it’s definitely hard not to heed the warnings of the third-richest person on earth, Bitcoin continues to prove him wrong.
 Of course if Satoshi Nakamoto really does exist, and really is sitting on 1 million BTC, he’d have 20 billion USD of his own, putting him in a league that’s similar to Buffett’s.